 Speech Language Pathology

-Speech-language pathology is a profession that seeks to enhance the quality of life for children and adults afflicted with communication and/or swallowing problems.
+Speech-language Pathology and Speech Therapy seeks to enhance the quality of life for children and adults afflicted with communication and/or swallowing problems.
 Speech-language pathologists assess, diagnose, treat and help to prevent speech, language, cognitive-communication, voice, fluency and swallowing disorders.
 These disorders can occur as a result of a medical problem or have no known cause.

 Here at CCM Health we believe communication is a basic need and right of all human beings.
 We strive to help our patients reach their goals so they can engage in daily activities involving effective communication and safe eating.
 We pride ourselves in providing services through the life cycle, from newborns to older adults.
 These services are provided in the following settings: inpatient, outpatient, home health and nursing homes.